-The £290.00 earrings are from label’s Autumn Winter 2018 collection and features a crystal stud with onyx detailing clutches a crystal-embellished hoop.
+The £290.00 earrings are from label’s Autumn Winter 2018 collection and feature a crystal stud with onyx detailing clutches a crystal-embellished hoop.
 A floral shape hangs beneath, made from brass smoked topaz with crystal and pearl ‘petals’ and a single teardrop pearl falling below.
 (The picture shows a style with different centre stone).

-Duchess debuted a new handbag today ided by HeavenLM.
+Catherine debuted a new handbag today ided by HeavenLM.
 She was carrying Jimmy Choo J Box in Bordeaux Velvet.
 The $1695 Velvet clutch features Gold/Silver Hardware on sides and clasp on top and is available with personalization.

 In Other news Hello!
-Magazine reported that Duchess was seen at the art fair in Battersea Park last week.
+Magazine reported that The Duchess of Cambridge was seen at the art fair in Battersea Park last week.
 Prince George goes to school in the area where Catherine was spotted at The Decorative Antiques & Textiles Fair on Friday afternoon.
 She enjoyed a spot of shopping and browsing just after 2 pm, most likely before collecting George who was a five-minute drive away.
 As per reports,

 ” Kate was very casual, wearing blue jeans and a pink shirt.
 She had on a pair of white trainers,” a source told HELLO!
 “She was very, very pretty.
 She appeared to be on her own with no obvious security in sight.
 She was walking along the aisle with someone who looked as if he was explaining something to her, perhaps a dealer or a member of the exhibition staff.”